Shore plover: Taxonomy

 The shore plover was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the plovers in the genus Charadrius and coined the binomial name Charadrius novaeseelandiae.
 Gmelin based his description on the "New Zealand plover" that had been described and illustrated in 1785 by the English ornithologist John Latham in his A General Synopsis of Birds.
 The species had been collected near Queen Charlotte Sound.
-The species is now placed with the hooded dotterel in the genus Thinornis that was introduced in 1844 by the English zoologist George Robert Gray.
-The genus name combines the Ancient Greek this meaning "beach" or "sand" with ornis meaning "bird".
+In the late 20th century the shore plover was moved from the original genus Charadrius to its own genus Thinornis, along with the hooded plover later in the early 2000s.
+A molecular phylogenetic study published in 2015 found that Thinornis was sister to the genus Charadrius.
+This was confirmed by another study published in 2022.
 The species is monotypic: no subspecies are recognised.

-Thinornis rossii, supposedly from the Auckland Islands, is now generally considered to be a juvenile shore plover with an incorrectly recorded location.
-Some authorities consider the shore plover a species of Charadrius, and further genetic evidence will be needed to resolve the issue.
+The "Auckland Islands shore plover" Thinornis rossii, supposedly from the Auckland Islands, is now generally considered to be a juvenile shore plover with an incorrectly recorded location.

 Description

-The shore plover is brown above and white below, with a black (male) or brown (female) mask.
+The shore plover is about 20 cm long, brown above and white below, with a black (male) or brown (female) mask; the brown back feathers have narrow pale fringes, giving a scaly appearance at close range.
 There is a distinctive white strip circling its head below its brown skullcap.
-Its legs and dark-tipped bill are orange, brighter in males.
+Its legs are bright orange-red, and the bill orange-red (brighter in males than females) with a sharply defined dark tip.
+The wings are brown with a narrow white wingbar along the full length, and the tail brown with white sides.
+Juveniles differ in lacking the full dark face mask, and having the brown back feathers with broader pale fringes, giving a more strongly scaly appearance above.

 Distribution

 Although this species was historically found only on the New Zealand coast, subfossil shore plover bones have been recovered from roosts of the extinct laughing owl near rivers many kilometres inland.
 Cook's second expedition collected them from opposite ends of the South Island, in Fiordland and the Marlborough Sounds.
 There are 19th century reports of shore plovers from the South Island and several parts of the North Island, but by the 1870s they had vanished from the mainland, surviving only on the Chatham Islands.
-Introduced predators such as feral cats and Norway rats were the main culprits.
+Introduced predators such as feral cats and brown rats were the main culprits.